 The earliest maps in Ethnologue were hand drawn.
 Maps of Central and South America were commissioned for the 10th edition, and some maps of Africa were added in the 11th.
 For the 12th edition computer-generated maps were developed as part of the Language Mapping Project carried out jointly with Global Mapping International (GMI).
 For the sixteenth edition, all of the maps were redrawn with a new and clearer design.
-The capabilities afforded to us by a new generation of software made have made it possible to improve the way that we show the family association of each language and the overlap of languages.
-A greater level of geographic detail is now included in the maps to aid in the location of languages within countries.
+The current maps are drawn using ArcGIS® software published by Esri®.
+The capabilities afforded to us by a new generation of software have made it possible to improve the way that we show the family association of each language and the overlap of languages.
+We continue to increase the level of geographic detail included in the maps to aid in the location of languages within countries.

-The maps are drawn using the Digital Chart of the World as the underlying geographic database which has a finer level of resolution than the base map used in editions prior to the 16th.
+The maps are drawn using Geodata from worldgeosets.com as the underlying geographic database.
+This is the Seamless Digital Chart of the World (SDCW) published by GMI.
+The SDCW has a finer level of resolution than the base map used in editions prior to the 16th.
 In that edition, all the language polygons were repositioned to fit the greater detail of geographic features offered by that new database.
-This is an ongoing process and we continue to improve the accuracy and precision with which the language areas are plotted particularly with the increased use of location data collected by GPS units which enables locations to be plotted directly into the existing databases.
+This is an ongoing process and we continue to improve the accuracy and precision with which the language areas are plotted, particularly with the increased use of location data collected by GPS units and satellite imagery.

-African equatorial countries use the Sinusoidal projection.
-Other equatorial countries use the Mercator (cylindrical) projection.
-Maps of countries in higher latitudes use the Lambert Conformal Conic projection.
+The maps use a variety of map projections: African equatorial countries use the Sinusoidal projection; other equatorial countries use the Mercator (cylindrical) projection; maps of countries in higher latitudes use the Lambert Conformal Conic projection.